Reinner Arango

-Reinner Josue Arango Mendez (born 24 March 2004) is a Venezuelan weightlifter.
+Reinner Josué Arango Méndez (born 24 March 2004) is a Venezuelan weightlifter.
 He won the bronze medal in the men's 67 kg event at the 2022 South American Games held in Asunción, Paraguay.

 He won the silver medal in his event at the 2021 Junior Pan American Games held in Colombia.
 He won the bronze medal in the men's 67 kg Snatch event at the 2022 Bolivarian Games held in Valledupar, Colombia.

+In 2024, he won the silver medal in the men's 73 kg event at the Pan American Weightlifting Championships held in Caracas, Venezuela.